 The term overtourism is relatively new and used frequently in the last decade.
-Overtourism is the situation when there is overcrowding of tourist at a destination.
-When large numbers of tourist visit a destination, which means the number of tourists visiting in a year is more than locals in that area.
+Overtourism is the situation when there is overcrowding of tourists at a destination.
+When large numbers of tourists visit a destination, which means the number of tourists visiting in a year is more than locals in that area.
 There are several issues arise due to overtourism.
-This crowding of a large number of tourist has several negative effects on a place which can be on the environment, infrastructure, cost of living, conflict with the locals or can be other reasons depending upon the destination.
+This crowding of a large number of tourists has several negative effects on a place which can be on the environment, infrastructure, cost of living, conflict with the locals or can be other reasons depending upon the destination.

 Indian destinations affected due to Overtourism

 This high altitude desert is one of the most beautiful destinations in India.
 Whole Ladakh region is a photographer’s delight.
 More than a decade ago it was considered as an offbeat destination for adventure travelers.
 But after the release of the movie 3 Idiots, Ladakh attracted lots of people.

 People started traveling in groups and big travel companies started operating tours.
 With increased flight options it became accessible for everyone.
 I agree there should be no restriction to visit Ladakh but people should behave responsibly and the government should run some projects to save the ecosystem.

 Goa is a popular beach destination among Indian and foreign travelers.
 In the last few years, the number of tourists increased many folds.
 During the peak season of December and January, the number of tourists increases further.
 People litter the beaches and even though there is cleaning on popular beaches every day still a lot of stuff goes into the sea.

 Throwing garbage and drunk rowdy behavior of Indian men are two sore points.
 I am not saying foreign tourist behaves sensibly, some of them are creating other types of issues like drugs or involved in illegal activities.
 This mindless behavior is disturbing the social and ecological environment of Goa.